cdmdotnet/Manatee.Trello/docs/_docs/1-main/getting-started.md

 Most of the entities define a flag-enabled `Fields` enumeration and a `DownloadedFields` static property.
 This property determines what data is downloaded when the `Refresh()` method is called.

-For example, if we don't care about downloading the actions or the URL for a board, you can use the following:
+For example, if you don't care about downloading the actions or the URL for a board, you can use the following to disable download for these properties:

 ```csharp
 Board.DownloadedFields &= ~Board.Fields.Actions & ~Board.Fields.Url;